 The water fund is classified as a special revenue fund and is aggregated in the category nonmajor governmental funds in the basic financial statements.
 The water fund is used to account for water services which are charged directly to the users.
-The water fund had a fund balance at December 31, 2020 of \$200,473.
+The water fund had a fund balance as of December 31, 2022, of \$581,275.